grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/11 Environment variables.md

 excerpt: 'You can access any environment variables from your k6 script code, and use this to supply your VUs with configuration information.'
 ---

-## k6 and environment variables

 Environment variables can be used with k6 in two ways:

+- You can pass some [k6 Options](/using-k6/options) as environment variables to affect k6's behavior.

 - You can access any environment variables from your k6 script code, and use this to supply your VUs with configuration information.
-- A couple of environment variables are automatically read by k6 on startup, affecting its behavior.

 ## Accessing environment variables from a script